btb/SmartDiskII/README.md

 **Warning: A FloppyEMU in SmartPort mode, or any other SmartPort device, should never be plugged in if the J8 jumper is in place.** A future revision will add a resistor or diode to mitigate this danger as well.

+## Configuration

+U8 is the standard [16-sector Disk II state machine data, P6](firmware/341-0128_P6A.bin), on a 2716-compatible EPROM.

+U11 is a special combination of the Disk II boot ROM and the SoftSP firmware, [SmartDiskII.bin](firmware/SmartDiskII.bin).